OutThisLife/NWS-WP/README.md

 Just returns the title string, structured for YOAST.
 While technically a 'backend' function, it doesn't do anything interesting and so it's stuck here.

-### frontUriHash()

-If you're building a complicated app with ajax, this is used to redirect a real url (ie: domain.com/services/) to domain.com#/services, that way your JS can parse it and go to the proper page.

-Try not to need this.

 ### formatPhone()

 Does as it says.
 Formats all phone types to a proper format.